dropbox/stone/doc/using_generator.rst

     BabelAPI

     positional arguments:
-      generator      Specify a pre-packaged generator (only "python" right now), or the path to a custom generator (.babelg.py). spec           Path to API specifications (*.babel).
+      generator      Specify the path to a generator.
+It must have a .babelg.py extension.
+      spec           Path to API specifications.
+Each must have a .babel extension.
       output         The folder to save generated files to.

     optional arguments: